 To make Wealthtender free for readers, we earn money from advertisers, including financial professionals and firms that pay to be featured.
 This creates a conflict of interest when we favor their promotion over others.
 Learn more.
 Wealthtender is not a client of these financial services providers.

-To succeed as a financial advisor, you need a marketing plan that combines digital marketing strategies with traditional sales and advertising tactics.
+To succeed as a financial advisor in 2023 and beyond, you need a marketing plan that combines digital marketing strategies with traditional sales and advertising tactics.
 This is especially important today if your goal is to build a sustainable and profitable business.

 Getting the attention of consumers and then converting them into paying clients is more complicated than ever before.
 Your competition is no longer limited to just local financial advisors.
 Consumers are turning to apps and online tools to manage their money, hiring specialist financial advisors who live hundreds of miles away, or choosing a combination of human financial planners and robo-advisors.